 Kretzschmar, AL, Verma, A, Harwood, T, Hoppenrath, M & Murray, S 2017, 'Characterization of Gambierdiscus lapillus sp. nov.
-(Gonyaulacales, Dinophyceae): a new toxic dinoflagellate from the Great Barrier Reef (Australia).', Journal of phycology, vol. 53, no. 2, pp. 283-297.View/Download from: UTS OPUS or Publisher's site
+(Gonyaulacales, Dinophyceae): a new toxic dinoflagellate from the Great Barrier Reef (Australia).', Journal of phycology, vol. 53, no. 2, pp. 283-297.View/Download from: Publisher's site

 Gambierdiscus is a genus of benthic dinoflagellates found worldwide.
 Some species produce neurotoxins (maitotoxins and ciguatoxins) that bioaccumulate and cause ciguatera fish poisoning (CFP), a potentially fatal food-borne illness that is common worldwide in tropical regions.
 The investigation of toxigenic species of Gambierdiscus in CFP endemic regions in Australia is necessary as a first step to determine which species of Gambierdiscus are related to CFP cases occurring in this region.
 In this study, we characterized five strains of Gambierdiscus collected from Heron Island, Australia, a region in which ciguatera is endemic.
 Clonal cultures were assessed using (i) light microscopy; (ii) scanning electron microscopy; (iii) DNA sequencing based on the nuclear encoded ribosomal 18S and D8-D10 28S regions; (iv) toxicity via mouse bioassay; and (v) toxin profile as determined by Liquid Chromatography-Mass Spectrometry.
 Both the morphological and phylogenetic data indicated that these strains represent a new species of Gambierdiscus, G. lapillus sp. nov. (plate formula Po, 3', 0a, 7″, 6c, 7-8s, 5‴, 0p, 2″″ and distinctive by size and hatchet-shaped 2' plate).
 Culture extracts were found to be toxic using the mouse bioassay.
 Using chemical analysis, it was determined that they did not contain maitotoxin (MTX1) or known algal-derived ciguatoxin analogs (CTX3B, 3C, CTX4A, 4B), but that they contained putative MTX3, and likely other unknown compounds.

-Murray, SA, Ajani, P, Kretzschmar, AL & Verma, A 2017, 'Response to "More surprises in the global greenhouse: Human health impacts form recent toxic marine aerosol formulations, due to centennial alterations or world-wide coastal food webs".', Marine Pollution Bulletin, vol. 123, no. 1-2, pp. 415-417.View/Download from: UTS OPUS or Publisher's site
+Murray, SA, Ajani, P, Kretzschmar, AL & Verma, A 2017, 'Response to "More surprises in the global greenhouse: Human health impacts form recent toxic marine aerosol formulations, due to centennial alterations or world-wide coastal food webs".', Marine Pollution Bulletin, vol. 123, no. 1-2, pp. 415-417.View/Download from: Publisher's site

 Two isolates of a new tropical, epiphytic dinoflagellate species, Gambierdiscus honu sp. nov., were obtained from macroalgae sampled in Rarotonga, Cook Islands, and from North Meyer Island, Kermadec Islands.
 Gambierdiscus honu sp. nov. had the common Gambierdiscus Kofoidian plate formula: Po, 3', 6″, 6C?, 6 or 7S, 5‴, 1p and 2⁗.
 The characteristic morphological features of this species were its relatively small short dorsoventral length and width and the shape of individual plates, in particular the combination of the hatchet-shaped 2' and pentagonal 3' plates and the length to width ratio of the antapical 1p plate.
 The combination of these characteristics plus the smooth thecal surface and equal sized 1⁗ and 2⁗ plates differentiated this species from other Gambierdiscus species.
 The phylogenetic analyses supported the unique description.
 Both isolates of G. honu produced the putative maitotoxin (MTX)-3 analogue, but neither produced ciguatoxin (CTX) or MTX.
 Extracts of G. honu were shown to be highly toxic to mice by intraperitoneal injection (0.2mg/kg), although less toxic by gavage.
 It is possible that toxins other than putative MTX-3 are produced.

-Rhodes, LL, Smith, KF, Verma, A, Murray, S, Harwood, DT & Trnski, T 2017, 'The dinoflagellate genera Gambierdiscus and Ostreopsis from subtropical Raoul Island and North Meyer Island, Kermadec Islands', New Zealand Journal of Marine and Freshwater Research, vol. 51, no. 4, pp. 490-504.View/Download from: UTS OPUS or Publisher's site
+Rhodes, LL, Smith, KF, Verma, A, Murray, S, Harwood, DT & Trnski, T 2017, 'The dinoflagellate genera Gambierdiscus and Ostreopsis from subtropical Raoul Island and North Meyer Island, Kermadec Islands', New Zealand Journal of Marine and Freshwater Research, vol. 51, no. 4, pp. 490-504.View/Download from: Publisher's site

 © 2016 The Royal Society of New Zealand.
 An expedition to North Meyer Island, Kermadec Islands, in November 2015, resulted in the isolation of two Gambierdiscus species, G. australes and a previously unknown Gambierdiscus species maintained in the Cawthron Institute Culture Collection of Micro-algae as CAWD242.
 Identifications were based on morphology and DNA sequence data analysis.
 Nine isolates of G. australes produced maitotoxin-1 (MTX-1) ranging from present (detectable but below the confidence level) to 36.6 pg per cell.
 One further isolate did not produce MTX-1, but all G. australes isolates produced putative MTX-3.
 Isolate CAWD242 was negative for MTX-1 but produced MTX-3.
 Ostreopsis sp.
 3 isolated from samples collected during an earlier expedition in 2013 produced low concentrations of palytoxin (PLTX)-like compounds (0.013 pg per cell), but an isolate of the same species from samples collected in 2015 was non-toxic.
 Other dinoflagellates isolated and identified were Coolia malayensis, Amphidinium carterae and Prorocentrum hoffmannianum.